rajeshelurii/Angular-Interview-Questions/README.md

 	  today: number = Date.now();
 	}
 	```
-	-In this example, the date pipe is used with the parameter 'fullDate', which tells Angular to format the date as a full date string.
+	In this example, the date pipe is used with the parameter 'fullDate', which tells Angular to format the date as a full date string.

 	 You can also add parameters to custom pipes: